konstantinfarrell/customNPCscripts/README.md

 # Custom NPC's Scripts Project for Konstantin's Minecraft Server.

-No rules yet, just don't be a dick.
 Pull requests for changes only.